 “If you mean I’m a person who wishes to see some semblance of sanity applied to the problems the people who live down here have to deal with day in, day out, then yes, I am one of them,” Cardosa shot back with an earnestness that causes Porter to mentally pull back.
 “The people in Washington don’t have to put up with what we do.
 They’re 2,300 miles away.
-The home where my wife and children live is sixty miles from where hundreds of human mules carrying drugs cross the border each and every day.
+The home where my wife and children live is sixty miles from where hundreds of human mules carry drugs across the border every day.
 The only way I can escape that is to pack up and move, something I have no intention of doing,” Cardosa concluded before easing back in his seat.
-Taking up his beer, he enjoyed a long sip without ever taking his eyes off of Porter’s as if daring her to come back at him with an argument that would have made sense at a Manhattan cocktail party but held little weight here, a mere one hundred and fifty meters from the border.
+Taking up his beer, he enjoyed a long sip without ever taking his eyes off of Porter, as if daring her to come back at him with an argument that might make sense at a Manhattan cocktail party but held little weight here, a mere one hundred and fifty meters from the border.

-It was only then, as she continued to stare into the eyes of a man she had at first assumed held to beliefs and opinions no different than the people she worked with back in New York that she realized this story, and the issues it touched upon might not be as simple and clear cut as she had first imagined.
-Just how wrong she’d been would only become clear the next day as she and her pick up team headed back into the US where she would meet the man who would soon be at the center of a storm that would, in seven days, bring a whole new meaning to the phrase We the people.
+It was only then, as she stared into the eyes of a man she had assumed held beliefs and opinions no different from the people she worked with back in New York that she realized this story might not be as simple and clear-cut as she’d imagined.
+Just how wrong she’d been would only become clear the next day when she and her pick up team headed back into the US to meet the man who would soon be at the center of a storm.
+A storm that would, in seven days, bring a whole new meaning to the phrase We the people.

 The